Nearsoft/apprentice/07 - Javascript/README.md

 Group ***( )*** operator groups other values and operations.

-Code located between parentheses evaluates first as Javascript solves each operation moving from left to right.
+Code located between parentheses evaluates first as JavaScript solves each operation moving from left to right.
 Adding the grouping operator to the previous example causes 1 + 100 to evaluate first.

     > (1 + 100) * 5
     505

-Click [here](https://docs.microsoft.com/en-us/scripting/Javascript/operator-subtractprecedence-Javascript) if you want to read more about operation precedence.
+Click [here](https://docs.microsoft.com/en-us/scripting/JavaScript/operator-subtractprecedence-JavaScript) if you want to read more about operation precedence.

- Javascript also provides us with some other arithmetic operators, [check them out](https://developer.mozilla.org/en-US/docs/Web/Javascript/Reference/Operators/Arithmetic_Operators) and try them out in the console.
+ JavaScript also provides us with some other arithmetic operators, [check them out](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) and try them out in the console.

 ### Assignment Operators

-Assignment operators are used to assign values to Javascript variables.
+Assignment operators are used to assign values to JavaScript variables.

 They assign the value on the right of the operand to one on the left.